epowers234/Powers-Data-Science-Portfolio/MLStreamlitApp/README.md

 Decision trees are powerful machine learning models that create rules to classify target features in a simplistic manner, but they quickly can become complex and overfit.

 **Hyperparameters**:
--Max depth
+- Max depth
- -How many levels the tree will go in depth
+ - How many levels the tree will go in depth
--Min samples split
+- Min samples split
- -Minimum number of samples to cause a split to occur -Criterion
+ - Minimum number of samples to cause a split to occur
+- Criterion
- -Either gini (quantifies likelihood of sample being labeled incorrectly) or entropy (amount of uncertainty in a dataset) -Test set size
+ - Either gini (quantifies likelihood of sample being labeled incorrectly) or entropy (amount of uncertainty in a dataset)
+- Test set size
- -Percentage of dataset used to train the model
+ - Percentage of dataset used to train the model

-**Example of a decision tree made in the app**
+**Example of a decision tree made in the app**:

 As an example, I uploaded the diabetes dataset to the app and selected decision tree with these hyperparameters:
 - Target column = Outcome
 - Feature columns = Glucose, insulin, age